![]() |

 of their instinctive drives.
 Many people who want a pet would be happier with a modern

+breed that has been developed for its obedience attributes.
 The livestock guardian breeds, such as the Great Pyrenees (from

 France), the Komondor and Kuvasz (Hungary), Maremma Sheepdog (Italy), Owczarek Podhalanski